- Architecture Insights

 What improvement would you have made to your practice if you could go back in time?

 I could have been more intentional.
-I never actually wanted to own mine business.
-But I was very lucky enough to have children, and I just talked to my boss about it.
-And so back in 1990s it was clear that if I wanted to work less and spend time with my children, it would mean that the quality of my job would go down.
-They wouldn't fire me, but, you know, I'd be on menial sort of projects, not seeing clients or whatever.
+I never actually wanted to own my business.
+But I was very lucky enough to have children, and I just talked to my boss about it when that was about to happen.
+So back in 1990s, it was clear that if I wanted to work less and spend time with my children, it would be difficult.

 So then I thought, well, that's it, I'm going to start my own practice, and then I can decide when I want to work.
 The problem with that, though, is that I didn't really end up deciding when I would want to work, because you get so much work.

-So I should have been more intentional and knowing about the practical sides of business.
-You know, it would have been great to have a business coach to set up the business with, rather than just relying your own general knowledge.
+So I should have been more intentional and known about the practical sides of business.
+You know, it would have been great to have a business coach to set up the business with, rather than just relying on your own general knowledge.

 I think it would have been better to hire someone earlier, but not a designer.
 I think hiring an administration person to take all that load away.
 I mean, if you're an administration person, hire a designer.
 If you're a designer, hire an administration person.
 It's just about being intentional, knowing it's a business.
 To create the best out of that, you need special advice and people to help you carry the load.

-There's things I do for the practice as a whole, and that would take up 30% of my time, which is marketing, preparing, preparing content for marketing, writing, posting.
+There are things I do for the practice as a whole, and that would take up 30% of my time, which is marketing, preparing content for marketing, writing, and posting.
 The other 70% is spent divided across the three offices.
-Let's say, let's say eight hours in the day then two and a half hours on marketing, content, writing, thinking, planning.

 I don't travel very much, and I don't attend very many meetings at all.
 That's all done by my team.
 I'm not the front face of many projects, only a few small projects that require really specialist input.
 I do critique all of the concepts that are generated across all the offices.
 Still quite active in design.
 Let's say a third administration, a third design, and a third business development.